 The University of North Alabama is committed to fostering a learning environment where free inquiry and expression are encouraged.
 The University is a diverse community based on free exchange of ideas and devoted to the use of reason and thought in the resolution of differences.
 In exercising its responsibility to provide and maintain an atmosphere of free inquiry and expression, the University may establish reasonable time, place and manner restrictions for the purpose of avoiding disruption to or substantial interference with its regular and essential operations and activities.
-The University will not base decisions regarding time, place and manner upon the content of the message, except as permitted in those narrow areas of expression devoid of federal or state constitutional protection.
+The University will not base decisions regarding time, place and manner upon the content of the message, except as permitted by law.

-Lawful and peaceful demonstration as an expression will be permitted and protected.
-On the other hand, the University will not tolerate coercive disruption, defined generally herein as activity that imposes the will of other persons or groups within the University community, outside of the established University procedures and policies for the expression of opinion and the resolution of differences.
-Coercive disruption is construed to include any activity which, contrary to law:
+Lawful and peaceful demonstration as an expression is permitted and protected.
+On the other hand, the University will not tolerate substantial disruption to its educational mission.
+Substantial disruption is defined to include any activity which, contrary to law:

-Disrupts or obstructs educational and other activities of the University.
+- Substantially disrupts or obstructs educational and other essential activities and operations of the University.

-Since a clear differentiation between lawful or peaceful dissent and coercive disruption may often be difficult, the foregoing list is illustrative and not exhaustive; this list is expected to evolve, based on experience and changes in the law.
-It should be understood that the application of this policy also takes situational factors into consideration.
+It should be understood that the application of this policy also takes situational factors and context into consideration.
 For example, conduct appropriate at a political rally might constitute a violation of this policy if it occurred within a classroom.

 Enforcement and interpretation of the policy shall be the responsibility of the Vice President for Student Affairs through the Office of University Events.
 Requests for the use of University space for the purpose of free inquiry and expression should be directed to the Director of University Events, 202 University Center.